psf/black/docs/usage_and_configuration/black_as_a_server.md

 - `X-Preview`: corresponds to the `--preview` command line flag.
 If present and its value is not an empty string, experimental and potentially disruptive style changes will be used.
+- `X-Unstable`: corresponds to the `--unstable` command line flag.
+If present and its value is not an empty string, experimental style changes that are known to be buggy will be used.
 - `X-Fast-Or-Safe`: if set to `fast`, `blackd` will act as _Black_ does when passed the `--fast` command line flag.
 - `X-Python-Variant`: if set to `pyi`, `blackd` will act as _Black_ does when passed the